 AMD graphics cards for video processing

-AMD is a popular alternative to NVIDIA for users who want high-quality video processing performance at an affordable price.
-AMD graphics cards are often used for video games, but they are also ideally suited for video processing.
+AMD is a popular alternative to NVIDIA for users seeking high-quality video processing performance at an affordable price.
+AMD graphics cards are often used for video games, but they are also perfectly suited for video editing.

-Besides, the AMD Radeon series offers you advanced features for video processing, such as VCE for video encoding, UVD for video decoding, and VCN for hardware-accelerated video processing.
+Moreover, the AMD Radeon series offers advanced features for video processing, such as VCE for video encoding, UVD for video decoding, and VCN for hardware-accelerated video processing.

 This article might interest you: The Best AMD Radeon Graphics Cards